 This is not only good for getting your mind prepared for sleep, but can be beneficial to your skin as well.
 Using a good bath salt or tea, can be very hydrating and softening for your skin.
 Follow your bath with a lotion that is either fragrance-free or one that has a soft, calming scent.

-To easily make your own bath salts, use 1 cup Epsom or Dead Sea salts, 2-3 drops of your favorite calming (and skin-friendly) essential oils (I recommend Dreamtime from Rocky Mountain Oils), and 2 teaspoons Fractionated Coconut Oil.
+To easily make your own bath salts, use 1 cup Epsom or Dead Sea salts, 5-10 drops of your favorite calming (and skin-friendly) essential oils (I recommend Dreamtime from Rocky Mountain Oils), and 2 teaspoons Fractionated Coconut Oil.
+Add more drops, a few at a time, to preferred fragrance strength.
 Mix the essential oil with the FCO first, then mix into salts.
 Dissolve the salts into a warm bath and soak for 20-30 minutes.
 If you choose to make your own, do a patch test on your skin first to make sure your don’t have a reaction.
 Dissolve a teaspoon of your bath salts into a cup of warm water and apply to a small spot of your skin, before immersing your whole body in the bath.

 Use a nighttime room spray around your room, bed and pillow